monzanifabio/PKGenerator_Checker/README.md

-# Provate Keys Generator Checker
+# Private Keys Generator Checker
-Generate Bitcoin Private Keys and check them against blockchain.com API This is a fork and update of the original [PKGenerator_Checker](https://github.com/Frankenmint/PKGenerator_Checker)
+Generate Bitcoin Private Keys and check them against blockchain.com API

+This is a fork and update of the original [PKGenerator_Checker](https://github.com/Frankenmint/PKGenerator_Checker)

-Stupid Python Script that Generates random private keys and checks them in realtime...call this poor mans Mining for BTC - same chances as solo but you could find an address w/ money in it 🤑  This is for entertainment only and is designed to demonstrate how IMPOSSIBLE it is to realistically get a collision and take control of someone else's coin...Credits to @Shlomi for the inspiration...
+Stupid Python Script that Generates random private keys and checks them in realtime against blockchain.com API...call this poor mans Mining for BTC - same chances as solo but you could find an address w/ money in it 🤑  This is for entertainment only and is designed to demonstrate how IMPOSSIBLE it is to realistically get a collision and take control of someone else's coin...Credits to @Shlomi for the inspiration...

 # Fork updates
 This fork updates includes: